soylentOrange/esp32-sveltekit/docs/factorysettings.md

 The factory default settings, either after flashing the binary to the board for the first time or after applying from the System Status menu are managed in [factory_setting.ini](https://github.com/soylentOrange/esp32-sveltekit/blob/main/factory_settings.ini).

-## soft-AP
+## Access Point

-By default, the soft-AP offers a network with:
+By default, the Access Point offers a network with:

 - SSID: ESP32-#{unique_id}
 - password: esp-sveltekit
 - ip-address: 192.168.4.1

+After logging in as admin to the board, just set the WiFi credendials for connecting to your WiFi.
+When connected successfully, the Access Point will be stopped (if not configured otherwise).

 ## Users